Student cycling in a research lab

 Choosing an Advisor

-Advisors are required for the thesis and coursework and individual-based major research project.
+Advisors are required for the thesis and coursework and individual-based major research project, but not for the team coursework option.
 Check out Before You Apply for helpful advice on identifying and reaching out to faculty members.

 Contact Us: